 4) Recognize achievements

 If someone’s doing a good job, acknowledge it.
-Recognizing efforts illustrates to your team that you are paying attention to them, and that you appreciate their hard work.
+Recognizing efforts illustrates to your team that you are paying attention to them and that you appreciate their hard work.
 It can be as little as announcing it in front of their peers, to something more special, like certificates or vouchers.
-Just remember to be consistent with this, because the last thing you want is for someone thinking that you’re playing favorites.
+Just remember to be consistent with this, because the last thing you want is for someone to think that you’re playing favourites.

 5) Focus your team on a unified goal